Rigorous Bounds on Light-by-Light Scattering: Introduction

-More generally we can ask the question of what partial UV completions are allowed based on some very general assumptions such as unitarity, causality and analyticity of scattering amplitudes.
-This question has a long history in the case of a low-energy EFT of scalars \cite{Pham:1985cr,Ananthanarayan:1994hf,Adams:2006sv}.
-The case of photons was investigated in \cite{Cheung:2014ega}, and massive vectors in \cite{Distler:2006if}.
-These papers were able to derive positivity conditions on various Wilson coefficients, ``one-sided bounds''.
+More generally, we can ask what partial UV completions are allowed based on some very general assumptions such as unitarity, causality and analyticity of scattering amplitudes.
+This question has a long history in the case of a low-energy EFT of scalars \cite{Roy:1971tc,Pham:1985cr,Ananthanarayan:1994hf, Colangelo:2001df, Caprini:2003ta, Adams:2006sv, Manohar:2008tc}.
+The case of photons was investigated in \cite{Cheung:2014ega}, and massive vectors in \cite{Distler:2006if}.\footnote{Recently, the dispersive representation has also been applied to photon amplitudes in order to quantify hadronic light-by-light contributions to the muon anomalous magnetic moment, see \cite{Colangelo:2014dfa,Colangelo:2015ama,Colangelo:2017fiz}.} These papers were able to derive positivity conditions on various Wilson coefficients, ``one-sided bounds''.
 In particular, \cite{Cheung:2014ega} showed $a_1+a_2\geqslant0$ using similar arguments involving dispersion relations in the forward limit, and $a_1\geqslant0$, $a_2\geqslant0$ individually using independent arguments involving the absence of tachyons and ghosts plus some stronger assumptions about the form of the UV completion.
-In this paper, we use the method of \cite{Caron-Huot:2020cmc,Caron-Huot:2021rmr} to show that it is possible to get two-sided bounds on the Wilson coefficients in the case of photons.
+Later efforts \cite{Bellazzini2016talk, Falkowski, Bellazzini:2019xts} showed that both $a_1$ and $a_2$ are individually positive based on the dispersion relation arguments of \cite{Cheung:2014ega} alone.
+In this paper, we use the method of \cite{Caron-Huot:2020cmc,Caron-Huot:2021rmr} to show that it is possible to get two-sided bounds on the Wilson coefficients for low-energy electromagnetism.
+In particular, we show how crossing symmetry leads to redundancy in the low-energy description, allowing the derivation of \emph{null constraints}, which are non-trivial constraints on the high-energy partial wave densities.
+These drastically strengthen the possible bounds, especially when combined with semidefinite programming.

-To give an idea of the various bounds we find, consider the following parametrizations of the low-energy amplitudes:\footnote{In our conventions, the helicity indices represent ingoing particles, \textit{i.e.} $\mathcal A^{++--}$ corresponds $\gamma_+\gamma_+\to \gamma_+\gamma_+$}
+To give an idea of the various bounds we find, consider the following parametrizations of the low-energy amplitudes:\footnote{In our conventions, the helicity indices represent ingoing particles, \emph{i.e.} $\mathcal A^{++--}$ corresponds $\gamma_+\gamma_+\to \gamma_+\gamma_+$.}

 where the constants $g_2$ and $f_2$ are related to Euler--Heisenberg coefficients simply by